College Access & Success

 Promise Scholars demonstrate persistence, leadership, and a desire to help others.

-Mission High After School
+High School After School

 We infuse every component of our programming with messaging to promote the importance of a college education in achieving personal and professional growth.